voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 # NEA PROJECT REPORT
 ## 1. ANALYSIS
-### 1.1 What is the problem and why am I trying to solve it?
+### 1.1 What is the problem and why do I want to solve it?

 The problem I want to solve is the **Travelling Salesman problem (TSP)** using **Ant Colony Optimization (ACO)**. **TSP** is a well-known NP-hard optimization problem in combinatorial computer science.
 The TSP has the following statement: *"Given a list of cities and the distances between cities (weighted graph), what is the shortest route that visits each city exactly once and returns to the starting city?"*.